Pierre Jacobsen: Career

 He took part in the setting up of the Intergovernmental Committee for European Migration, and became the deputy director when it launched in February 1952.

 Death

-Jacobsen and his colleugues Count Rossi Longhi died when a train struck their vehicle at a Geneva level crossing in July 1st 1957.
+Jacobsen and his colleagues Count Rossi Longhi died when a train struck their vehicle at a Geneva level crossing in July 1, 1957.
 After waiting for one train to pass, the gate keeper raised the barrier, signalling for them to drive forward, but the Geneva–Lausanne Express train moving in the opposite director struck their vehicle at full speed.

 Jacobsen was posthumously awarded the Nansen Refugee Award in 1958.